 Calculating competitive win rate helps you understand your team’s success rate in opportunities when you are directly competing with another solution.
 This looks specifically at opportunities where your customer or client was shopping for a solution and comparing your product or service against a competitor.

-When calculating the competitive win rate, you can group together all your competitive deals to calculate an overall rate.
-Or, you can separate each individual competitor to calculate a competitor win rate.
+When calculating the competitive win rate, you can group all your competitive deals to calculate an overall rate.
+Or you can separate each competitor to calculate a competitor win rate.

 Competitive Win Rate (%) = # of Opportunities Where You Were Against a Competitor / # of Total Opportunities Where You Were Against a Competitor